dewinterjack/journey/tools.md

 Starting with the basics, working my way up to scriptool, for managing my scripts and reporting on stats etc.

 1. Save websites as bookmarks.
+2. Happy list - one point each, write something you're happy about.
+Then list them
-2. Close all chrome tabs
+3. Close all chrome tabs
-3. Check local weather
+4. Check local weather